TylorS/typed/apps/website/content/guides/hydrating-typed-html.md

 A server-rendered search input may already contain a visitor's edit before JavaScript starts.
 Hydration tries to retain that exact element and connect the live program to it.
 Producing identical text by replacing the input is a different result, even if the page looks correct afterward.
+Retaining the node does not by itself preserve an early edit: a controlled `.value` binding can still overwrite it when client state arrives.

 Read [Rendering HTML on the server](/explore/rendering-html-on-the-server) and [Mounting DOM output](/explore/mounting-dom-output) first.
 This article explains adoption and its